Programme 1995 – Les Miserables

 ANTOINETTE HANNAH

-Nine year old Antoinette has love being a part of “Les Misérables” and has become firm friends with Jemma.
+Nine year old Antoinette has loved being a part of “Les Misérables” and has become firm friends with Jemma.
 She goes to St Josephs School in Hastings and learns classical ballet and jazz.
 Her interests include drawing, writing stories and singing.

 ROY HOLDERNESS